SciCrunch/NIF-Ontology/docs/development-setup.md

 **NIFSTD is a very large ontology which requires more memory than the Protege defaults.**

 Modify `run.sh` (or equivalent) so that it launches java with `jre/bin/java -Xmx8G -Xms500M \`
 (or similar).
+The full Protoge instructions for setting the memory size (heap size) for different platforms are [here](https://protegewiki.stanford.edu/wiki/Setting_Heap_Size).
 If you do not you will see the following line in the protege logs:
 `An error occurred whilst loading the ontology at Java heap space.
 Cause: {}`.

 Make sure that **Expand trees by default is disabled** in menu `File -> Preferences -> General`